dstackai/dstack/docs/docs/reference/cli/secrets.md

 ## dstack secrets add

-Secrets allow to use sensitive data within workflows (such as passwords or security tokens) without hard-coding them inside the code.

-Secrets are passed to running workflows via environment variables.

-The `secrets add` command adds a new secret.
+The `dstack secrets add` command adds a new secret for the current repository.

-!!! info "NOTE:"
-    Secret are stored in the encrypted cloud storage (e.g. for AWS, it's Secrets Manager).

 ### Usage